mina19/gwcelery/doc/configuration.rst

 You must provide a valid username and password for :doc:`IGWN Alert <igwn-alert:index>`.
 You can request an account using the `SCiMMA Auth portal`_.
 To get started, see :doc:`IGWN Alert Userguide <igwn-alert:guide>`.
-The IGWN Alert username and password should be stored in your `netrc file`_.
+The IGWN Alert username and password should be stored in your `auth.toml`_ file.

 .. rubric:: Kafka